Elleined/junit-mockito-notes/README.md

 `assertNull(T object)`: Will pass if object is null.
 `assertNotNull(T object)`: Will pass if object is not null.

-`assertArrayEquals(T expected, U actual)`: Will pass if expected and actual are equals.
+`assertArrayEquals(T expected, U actual)`: Use for primitive data types.
+Will pass if expected and actual are equals.

+`assertIterableEquals(T expected, U actual)`: Use for collections.
+Will pass if expected and actual are deeply equals.

 `assertThrows(Class<T> expectedException, Executable executable, `: Will pass if execution of supplied executable throws the expectedException.